 Generally, to obtain an individual or conceptual approval permit, an applicant must provide reasonable assurance that the construction, alteration, operation, maintenance, removal, or abandonment of a project will meet the Conditions for Issuance in Rule 62-330.301, F.A.C., the applicable Additional Conditions for Issuance in Rule 62-330.302, F.A.C., and the requirements of this Volume, and the applicable parts of Volume II.

 However, when an activity requires an individual permit solely pursuant to section 1.2.3 of Volume II for the SJRWMD, the permit application for such activity shall be reviewed and acted upon in accordance with that section.
+When an applicant demonstrates that its designs and plans, including any supporting information, meet the performance standards of Sections 8.2.3 and 8.3 by performing the analysis specified in Section 9 and, if applicable, in Volume II or Appendix O of Volume I, employing the structural best management practices specified therein as needed, and provides the information required by such sections, the applicant shall have satisfied the conditions for issuance of rule 62-330.301(1)(e), F.A.C., and rule 62-330.301(3), F.A.C., if applicable, and is entitled to the presumption of Section 373.4131(3)(b), F.S.*

 8.2.3 Activities Discharging into Waters That Do Not Meet Standards

-In instances where an applicant is unable to meet water quality standards because existing ambient water quality does not meet standards, and the activity will cause or contribute to this existing condition, mitigation for water quality impacts can consist of water quality enhancement that achieves a net improvement.
+In instances where an applicant is unable to meet water quality standards because existing ambient water quality does not meet standards, and the proposed activity will cause or contribute to this existing condition, mitigation for water quality impacts can consist of water quality enhancement that achieves a net improvement.
 In these cases, the applicant must propose and agree to implement mitigation measures that will cause net improvement of the water quality in the receiving waters for those contributed parameters that do not meet water quality standards.
+In addition to meeting the required performance standards in Section 8.3, the applicant shall also demonstrate that the proposed activity will provide the said net improvement whereby the pollutant loads discharged from the post-development condition for the proposed project shall be demonstrated to be less than those discharged based on the project’s pre-development condition.
+Such demonstration shall be provided whenever: